 The LIHTC reduces income tax liability dollar-for-dollar.
-It is taken annually for a term of 10 years and is intended to yield a present value of either: (1) 70 percent of the "qualified basis" for new construction or substantial rehabilitation expenditures that are not federally subsidized (i.e., financed with tax-exempt bonds or below-market federal loans), or (2) 30 percent of the qualified basis for the cost of acquiring certain existing buildings or projects that are federally subsidized.
-The actual credit rates are adjusted monthly for projects placed in service after 1987 under procedures specified in Section 42.
+It is taken annually for a term of 10 years and is intended to yield a present value of either: (1) 70 percent of the "qualified basis" for new construction or substantial rehabilitation expenditures that are not federally subsidized (as defined in section 42(i)), or (2) 30 percent of the qualified basis for the cost of acquiring certain existing buildings or projects that are federally subsidized.
+The actual credit rates are adjusted monthly for projects placed in service after 1987 under procedures specified in section 42.
 Individuals can use the credits up to a deduction equivalent of \$25,000 (the actual maximum amount of credit that an individual can claim depends on the individual's marginal tax rate).
-Individuals cannot use the credits against the alternative minimum tax.
-Corporations, other than S or personal service corporations, can use the credits against ordinary income tax.
-They cannot use the credits against the alternative minimum tax.
-These corporations can also deduct losses from the project.
+For buildings placed in service after December 31, 2007, individuals can use the credits against the alternative minimum tax.
+Corporations, other than S or personal service corporations, can use the credits against ordinary income tax, and, for buildings placed in service after December 31, 2007, against the alternative minimum tax.
+These corporations also can deduct losses from the project.

 The qualified basis represents the product of the building's "applicable fraction" and its "eligible basis."
-The applicable fraction is based on the number of low-income units in the building as a percentage of the total number of units, or based on the floor space of low income-units as a percentage of the total floor space of residential units in the building.
+The applicable fraction is based on the number of low-income units in the building as a percentage of the total number of units, or based on the floor space of low-income units as a percentage of the total floor space of residential units in the building.
 The eligible basis is the adjusted basis attributable to acquisition, rehabilitation, or new construction costs (depending on the type of LIHTC involved).
 These costs include amounts chargeable to a capital account that are incurred prior to the end of the first taxable year in which the qualified lowincome building is placed in service or, at the election of the taxpayer, the end of the succeeding taxable year.
 In the case of buildings located in designated DDAs or designated QCTs, eligible basis can be increased up to 130 percent from what it would otherwise be.
 This means that the available credits also can be increased by up to 30 percent.
 For example, if a 70 percent credit is available, it effectively could be increased to as much as 91 percent.